MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/visual-vs-windowed-hosting.md

 ---
 # Visual vs. windowed hosting of WebView2

-Before hosting the WebView2 control in your app, it's important to understand visual and windowed hosting.
+This article describes the two options you have for hosting the Microsoft Edge WebView2 control in your application.
+Before you decide which hosting option to use in your app, it's important to understand visual and windowed hosting.
 In addition to having different requirements, each form of hosting has its own constraints and benefits.
 Hosting is about how to get WebView2 onto different platforms.

 Both approaches implement a whiteboard or container approach for storing and presenting information.
 The hosting form determines how the application works and the key differences are as follows: